defund12/defund12.org/README.md

 ### Email templates

-Please review our email template style guide [here](EMAIL_TEMPLATE_STYLE_GUIDE.md).
+Please **review our [email template style guide](EMAIL_TEMPLATE_STYLE_GUIDE.md)**.
+All messages go through basic fact-checking and editorial review before they are published.
+Following the style guide makes this process go quicker!

-NOTE: If possible, limit a PR to one email template.
+NOTE: If possible, limit one email template per PR.
 This make it easier to process the history of what’s entering the codebase, and takes some strain off the reviewer.

 ---